 "When we design housing - at every scale - we consider the residents and their social, cultural and economic infrastructure as much as the buildings themselves."
-Francis Glare, Director of Urbanism
+Kathryn Tombling, head of housing

 Many of our housing projects begin life as masterplanning studies for public and private sector clients, ranging from city centre regeneration to suburban districts and urban extensions.
 BDP’S international studio network continues to win commissions to develop new settlements to match the rapid pace of global urbanisation.